 - Brand color scheme

 Whether you’re an individual freelancer, founder of a young startup, or part of an established enterprise, you need to ensure you have these components ready.
-Logo and color scheme play a very vital role in influencing the layout of your business card and giving it a unique identity.
+Logo and color scheme plays a very vital role in influencing the layout of your business card and giving it a unique identity.

-It goes without saying (and yet we are saying it!) that you MUST adhere to the basic design principles of a paper based design for your business cards as well.
+It goes without saying (and yet we are saying it!) that you MUST adhere to the basic design principles of a paper-based design for your business cards as well.
 This means you should remember;

 - Laying out a grid